earkevin11/What-is-Azure-Active-Directory-/README.md

 # What is Azure Active Directory?
-- It is a Azure Identity Management Service IT administators use to manage computers, users, and their access to resources.
+- It is a Azure Identity Management Service that IT administators use to manage computers, users, and their access to resources.
+- AAD is a IdP - Identity Provider for the cloud.
+Many third parties can leverage Azure AD to allow SSO.

+# Authentication Protocols that supported for Azure AD
+- SAML
+- WS-FED
+- Open ID Connect

+# Authorization Protocols
+- OAuth 2.0

 # What are some features of Azure AD?
 - Ability to create and manager users/groups/roles